bradley-smith-gpa/sphinx-test/docs/source/installation.rst

 ---------------------
 The quickest way to get started is to install the wheel directly from a release on GitHub.

 #.
-Find the latest release from GitHub
-#.
-Install it using pip:
+Install using the following pip command:

 	.. container:: highlight